arei/npmbox/README.md

 	tar -xvfz --no-same-owner --no-same-permissions npmbox.npmbox

-If for some reason ```--no-same-owner``` or ```--no-same-permissions``` do not work, remove them and adjust the permissions/ownership yourself.
+NOTE: If for some reason ```--no-same-owner``` or ```--no-same-permissions``` do not work, remove them and adjust the permissions/ownership yourself.
 You will need to ensure that npm can see all the files in the .npmbox.cache file structure.

-On some OSes it may also be necessary to drop the ```-z``` switch fromt he tar command as well.
+NOTE: On some OSes it may also be necessary to drop the ```-z``` switch fromt he tar command as well.

 5).
 Install npmbox globally using the following command.